Scholarships and Awards

 The Caledonia Awards in World Literature

-Ten awards, valued at $2,000 each, will be granted annually in any term to undergraduate students who meet the following criteria:
+Three awards, valued at $2,000 each, will be granted in the Fall term to undergraduate students who meet the following criteria:

 - is enrolled full-time with a formal declaration in either the honours, major, joint major, extended minor, or minor in the World Literature program;